Chat with us, powered by LiveChat

 That calm steadiness can inspire you when things get tough during the process.

 A competent guide listens more than they speak.
 They have no need to sell themselves or impress you.
-You'll feel like they have space in their heart for you.
+Having let go of themselves to a degree, They have space in their heart for you.

 How Do I Choose My Tripsitter, Guide, or Facilitator?

-First, consider what kind of support you're actually looking for.
-You have a wide range of choices: from a trusted friend or family member, to a professional retreat organization.
+First, consider what kind of support you're looking for.
+You have a wide range of choices: from a trusted friend or family member, to a solo facilitator, to a professional retreat organization.

 What matters most is trust, rapport, and what researchers call therapeutic alliance, a sense of genuine connection and safety between you.
 Two separate studies, conducted by Adam W. Levin et al. and Roberta Murphy et al., show that a stronger therapeutic alliance predicts lower levels of depression after a psilocybin journey.